-- If the Passport USB Driver Setup dialog does not appear, navigate to the Driver folder on the Passport driver CD. - Open the file Passport USB Driver Setup.exe (double-click the file name).
+- If the Passport USB Driver Setup dialog does not appear, navigate to the Driver folder on the Passport driver CD.
+You can get there by going to Start, Computer (or My Computer), and double-click on your DVD drive, then click on the Driver folder. - Open the file Passport USB Driver Setup.exe (double-click the file name).
 The Passport USB Driver Setup dialog will appear.

-When the Passport USB Driver Setup dialog appears, please read the instructions concerning the final steps in the installation process.
-At this time, you will connect the USB cable from your Passport to your computer.
+When the Passport USB Driver Setup dialog appears, please read the instructions on the Passport screen concerning the final steps in the installation process.